midas-isg/MODS/README.md

 - *models*: the number of models to test
 - *start*: is the day to start making predictions (where the first day of the data file is day 0).

+### Funding Acknowledgement

+MODS was funded by National Institutes of Health grant R01 LM011370 on Probabilistic Disease Surveillance.